Life Is Strange: Before the Storm: Farewell

-In 2008, 13-year-old Max Caulfield (Hannah Telle) struggles to break the news to Chloe that her family is moving to Seattle in three days.
+In 2008, 13-year-old Max Caulfield (Hannah Telle) struggles to break the news to Chloe (Ashly Burch) that her family is moving to Seattle in three days.
 The two find a recording of their 8-year old selves speaking of a buried treasure.
 After finding the map and an amulet in the attic, Max and Chloe discover the treasure's spot, only to find that Chloe's father, William (Joe Ochman; Peter D. Michael in main episodes), had put their time capsule in a keg, along with his own recording, for safekeeping.
 Max can choose to either tell Chloe the truth, or hide it; their plans for the rest of the day are cut short when Joyce returns home and informs them that William died in a car crash.
 Max attends William's funeral days later and leaves for Seattle with her parents immediately after, leaving Chloe in grief.

 Development

 Publisher Square Enix chose Deck Nine to develop the prequel to Life Is Strange after the developer's proprietary StoryForge tools, made up of a screenwriting software and cinematic engine, had made an impression.
 Development began in 2016 with assistance from Square Enix London Studios, employing the Unity game engine.
 Rhianna DeVries, who initially did the game's motion capture for Chloe Price, voiced the character, while the original voice actress Ashly Burch served as writing consultant.
 Burch did not reprise her role due to the 2016–17 game voice actor strike.
 With the strike over, Burch and Hannah Telle, who voiced Max Caulfield in Life Is Strange, returned for the bonus episode.
 The game went under different working titles during casting, according to Kylie Brown, who was cast as Rachel Amber (then codenamed Rebecca) in February 2017.
 The music was written and performed by the British indie folk band Daughter, and released as an album with 13 tracks by Glassnote Records on 1 September 2017.
 Instrumentation was employed to represent different sides of the lead character: piano for isolation, electric guitar for rebelliousness, and layered vocals for friendship.
 Daughter took the script and concept artwork as inspiration.
 The writers researched memoirs and psychology to understand Chloe's grieving process.
 The script was 1,500 pages, written by lead writer Zak Garriss and a writers' room.
 The writers' room model was borrowed from the television industry, with Garriss previously working on Criminal Minds: Beyond Borders.
 The first pitch for the bonus episode revolved around its ending and how to build from that.